Budibase/website/content/blog/how-to-make-a-web-app/index.md

 2. At the start - expect things to change a lot as you learn and discover what you haven’t thought about.
     *   Have faith that your app will stabilise.
     *   Don’t be afraid to make big changes.
-3. Spend time learning your tools
+3. Spend time learning your tools.
     *   You may feel like you are wasting your time, reading, or experimenting with “hello world”.
-Learning the correct way to do things, will have a huge positive, cumulative effect on your productivity over time.
+Learning the correct way to do things will have a huge positive, cumulative effect on your productivity over time.
     *   Where possible, “Go with the grain” of your tools.
-Realise that as soon as you step out of the normal flow / usage of your toolset, you are on your own, and could be in a deep time sink.
+Realise that as soon as you step out of the normal flow / usage of your toolset, you are on your own and could be in a deep time sink.
 There are always exceptions to this of course!
 4. Don’t avoid issues that need to be fixed.
     *   Face your issues head on - they will never go away and will only grow in stature.
     *   However, If things are still likely to change - its best to spend as little time as possible on things… It’s a tricky balance!

-It’s time to leave the design stage and move to the development phase.
+It’s time to consider your database.

 Exciting times!

-## Step 8 – Architect the database {#database}
+## Step 8 – Architect and build your database {#database}

 {{< figure src="/how-to-make-a-web-app/database.png" alt="Architect the database" >}}

 So, we know roughly our web application’s functionality, what it looks like, and the pages required.
-Now it’s time to determine what information we will need to store in our database.
+Now it’s time to determine what information we will store in our database.

 ### What is a database

 A database is simply a collection of data!
 Data can be stored to disk, or in memory on a server, or both.
 You could create a folder on your hard drive, store a few documents, and call it a database.

-A Database Management System (DBMS) is a system that provides  you consistent APIS to (most commonly):
+A Database Management System (DBMS) is a system that provides you with consistent APIs to (most commonly):

 *   Create databases, update and delete databases
 *   Read and write data to databases
 *   Secure access to a database by providing leveled access to different areas and functions

-What data you need to store, and what your users need to do, will determine the type of database required to run your web app.
+What data you need to store and what your users need to do, will determine the type of database required to run your web app.

 ### Database types

-There are many types of database, for many different purposes.
-A web app will most commonly use one of the following.
+There are many types of database for many different purposes.
+A web app will most commonly use one of the following:

 #### SQL

 You should use a SQL database if your data is very relational.
 Your data is relational if you have multiple, well defined record types that have relationships between them.
 For example, a “Customer” may have many “Invoices” stored against their record.
 Typically, you would create a Customer table and an Invoice table - which could be linked together by “Foreign Key” columns.
 E.g. Customer.Id = Invoice.CustomerId.

-SQL databases have an extremely powerful query language, that allows you to present your data in all sorts of useful ways.
+SQL databases have an extremely powerful query language that allows you to present your data in all sorts of useful ways.

 They have been around for decades, are very well understood, and usually a safe choice.
 MySQL, Postgresql, Microsoft SQLServer are some of the most common - along with many more modern offerings.